-This course allows students to acquire experience with industrial control equipment with an introduction to the troubleshooting methods that apply to circuits where a PLC and sensors are used.
+This course allows students to acquire experience with industrial control equipment with an introduction to the troubleshooting methods that apply to circuits where a programmable logic controller (PLC) and sensors are used.
 Involves familiarization with Human Machine Interface (HMI) software and subsequent interface design.
 Students will use of standard PLC instructions with industry standard programming languages to develop ladder logic.
-Upon successful completion students sill be certified by National Coalition of Certification Centers (NC3) in Festo Advanced Manufacturing Fundamentals of PLC's.-Allen Bradley and Sensors Technology.
+Upon successful completion students will sill be certified by National Coalition of Certification Centers (NC3) in Festo Advanced Manufacturing Fundamentals of PLCs.-Allen Bradley and Sensors Technology.
 Course Fee.